 For debt instrument investment, NRIs and PIOs can invest in a non-resident ordinary (NRO) fixed deposit or a non-resident external (NRE) fixed deposit.
-Many NRIs and PIOs are attracted to these financial instruments, with the relatively high rates of 8-9 percent.
+Many NRIs and PIOs are attracted to these financial instruments, with relatively high rates of 8-9 percent.

 American Indians can remit proceeds from their NRE accounts freely or without the cap.
-But for NRO accounts, they are limited to a ceiling of $1 million in a year.
+But for NRO accounts, are limited to a ceiling of $1 million in a year.

 Also, the interest earned in NRE accounts is not to be levied with tax.
 On the other hand, interest earned in NRO accounts is subject to tax.

 Other financial instruments that NRIs can invest in are foreign currency non-resident or FCNR deposits where the investment is in dollar, yen, and the euro.
-These are term deposit with the interest dependent on the LIBOR rate for the particular currency.
+These are term deposits with the interest dependent on the LIBOR rate for the particular currency.
 Interest income from FNCR deposits is not levied with tax.

 However, NRIs are not allowed to invest in the Public Provident Fund and National Savings Certificates debt instruments issued by post offices.